robert/robert.github.com/_posts/2015-08-06-migrating-millions-of-database-records-at-stripe.md

 ---
-title: Migrating millions of database records at Stripe
+title: Migrating bajillions of database records at Stripe
 layout: post
 published: false
 ---
 At Stripe we have a Merchant table and an AccountApplication table.
 Every Merchant has an AccountApplication, and once upon a time these tables contained all of a given merchant's details.
-This included both trivial information like support_phone_number and self_estimated_yearly_turnover, and very very important information like business_name and tax_id_number.
+This included both trivial information like `email_font_color` and `self_estimated_yearly_turnover`, and very very important information like business_name and tax_id_number.

 There is a big difference between these two types of data.
 We are legally required to ask our merchants for details about their business in order to comply with local Know Your Customer laws, and to verify that they are who they claim they are.
-For the recent launch of <a href="https://stripe.com/connect">Stripe Connect</a>, we needed to build out a new system that would tell Connect Applications exactly what information is currently required from each of their connected merchants.
+For the recent launch of <a href="https://stripe.com/connect">Stripe Connect</a>, we needed to build out a new system that would tell Connect Applications exactly what "KYC" information is currently required from each of their connected merchants.
 This is a complicated process that can vary by country, business type, and other factors.
 We therefore needed to move all these "KYC"-related fields out of the Merchant and AccountApplication tables and into a new LegalEntity table.
 Separating and isolating this legally required data would be key in making this new identity verification system simple, modular and tractable.
+It would also allow us to open multiple merchant accounts from the same set of LegalEntity data, without requiring the information to be continually re-entered.

-There are millions of merchants registered with Stripe.
-We had to move large amounts of data between database tables for every single one of them, without losing any of it, without any downtime, mis-reads or mis-writes, whilst running a system that is responsible for the transfer of tens of millions of dollars every single day.
+There are roughly ten thousand bajillion merchants (to the nearest bajillion) registered with Stripe.
+We had to move large amounts of data between database tables for every single one of them, without losing any of it, without any downtime, mis-reads or mis-writes, whilst running a system that is responsible for the transfer of squillions of dollars every single day.

+This was conceptually relatively simple, but the devil and the ability to sleep at night is in the details.
 Here's how we did it.

 # 0. The principle.